Skip to content

 L-tyrosine is a must-have dietary supplement and nootropic for stressed-out, sleep-deprived students (i.e., every student).
 The brain uses catecholamine neurotransmitters — dopamine, norepinephrine, and epinephrine, for example — to sustain high levels of focus, concentration, and energy under physically and mentally stressful conditions.
 Once those substances are depleted, cognition deteriorates.

 A study in Aerospace Medicine and Human Performance verifies that L-tyrosine, which is most effective when supplemented as N-acetyl L-tyrosine, transforms into catecholamines, recharging the brain’s ability to think clearly under duress.
-[8] As such, L-tyrosine is an excellent cognitive enhancer for “exam day,” which makes it one of the best supplements for students
+[8] As such, L-tyrosine is an excellent cognitive enhancer for “exam day,” which makes it one of the best nootropics for students

 The Exam Preparation “All-Nighter” N-acetyl L-tyrosine